xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Documents/README.md

 Documents
 =========

-This is an introduction to ArangoDB's interface for working with documents from the JavaScript shell *arangosh* or in JavaScript code in the server.
+This is an introduction to AvocadoDB's interface for working with documents from the JavaScript shell *avocadosh* or in JavaScript code in the server.
 For other languages see the corresponding language API.

 - [Basics and Terminology](DocumentAddress.md): section on the basic approach